· Wedding planning · 5 min read

 You don’t get to control the edit.
 As someone who built a career on live radio and real ceremonies, I wasn’t ready to be cut up and reassembled for maximum drama.

-I carefully wrote my scripts so I wasn’t legally marrying anyone — you can’t just fake-marry people on Aussie TV when you’re authorised by the Commonwealth.
+I carefully wrote my scripts so I wasn’t legally marrying anyone — you can’t just fake-marry people on Aussie TV when you’re authorised by the Commonwealth - they need to consent and give one month’s notice, so these “weddings” were really commitment ceremonies.
 But it didn’t matter.
 Once it hit the edit suite, everything got chopped, changed, and recontextualised.

 I ended up copping heat from: